95348953489345893524897/pvprepo/information/movement.md

 4. Look in direction of wherever you want to go

 ### Rebirding
-Rebirding is a way to stay in the air if you start getting too close to the ground (kind of like coastering) or you just want to go higher up quickly (like spidering but better)<br/>
+Rebirding is a way to stay in the air if you start getting too close to the ground (kind of like coastering) or you just want to go higher up quickly (like spidering but better) <br/>
-You can rebird with just about any prop, but the best ones are obviously in the [rebirding props section](https://gist.github.com/95348953489345893524897/77ca18cdcbf3fe50f68b9938916453b2#file-045-props-txt-L1031-L1099) of the spawnlist:
+You can rebird with just about any prop, but the best ones are obviously in the [rebirding props section](https://gist.github.com/95348953489345893524897/77ca18cdcbf3fe50f68b9938916453b2#file-045-props-txt-L1031-L1099) of the spawnlist: <br/>
-(Other notable props that can be used for rebirding are lockers if you time them right, and large flat props like the plate)
+(Other notable props that can be used for rebirding are lockers if you time them right, and large flat props like the plate) <br/>
 ![image](https://github.com/user-attachments/assets/2f411d84-8d20-4b3d-bfba-409ccc49ab45)